 Should you only want to use a credit card, check the location takes your card before ordering…it’s not common practice in Vienna, though more usual in tourist haunts.

-Debit cards are more widely accepted, but not everywhere: I know popular cafés in the centre that take cash only.
+Debit cards are more widely accepted, but not everywhere: I know popular cafés (and even one major tourist attraction) in the centre that take cash and nothing else.

 After paying, you don’t have to leave immediately.